 This prompt is going to test your ability to be specific and to elaborate on your descriptions.
 For the first descriptive paragraph, I am going to ask you to use those same elements to describe one location.

-You will go to the Writing Center in the Humanities Department and describe it.
+You will go to the fountain in front of Alexandria Hall and describe it.

 Your topic sentence will state what you are describing and the impression that you have of it.
 This will be a single sentence.